w3c-webmob/netinfo-usecases/README.md

 ![image]("images/ios_needs_wifi.png")

 ### AppStore Application
-The AppStore does not allow users to download apps over 100Mbs unless they are on WIFI.
+The AppStore does not allow users to download applications over 100Mbs unless they are on WIFI.

 ![image]("images/appstore_cell_limit.png")